sonata-nfv/tng-media-pilot/vnfs/media-agregator/README.md

 The API will add the application into the nginx.conf file and reloads that configuration automatically without stop the service.

-The response will be the following: ????
+The response will be the following:

+    TBC

 Here is an example call for this method: